johanwilliams/leakomatic_api/README.md

 # Leakomatic Integration for Home Assistant

 This integration allows you to connect your Leakomatic water leak sensors to Home Assistant.
+Leakomatic is a water protection system that has been available since 2002, providing leak monitoring and automatic water shutoff capabilities for various types of properties.
+For more information about Leakomatic, visit [leakomatic.com](https://www.leakomatic.com).

+## About Leakomatic

+Water damage is a common issue in properties that can lead to significant costs and inconvenience.
+Leakomatic provides a monitoring system that can help prevent such damage by detecting leaks and automatically controlling water flow.

+### System Capabilities

+- **Leak Detection**: Monitors water flow and detects potential leaks
+- **Automatic Control**: Can automatically shut off water supply when issues are detected
+- **Property Types**: Compatible with various property types including:
+  - Residential properties
+  - Commercial buildings
+  - Construction sites
+  - Industrial facilities

 ## Features